timbotro/kt-vault-runner/README.md

 ### Is there a read-only mode so that I don't have to reveal my seed phrase?
 I haven't built that feature yet.
 However you can quite easily see these stats on your corresponding vault dashboard

-### What is up with the number precisions used here?
-Why do you keep truncating DPs?
-This is to increase readability at the expense of 100% precision in working out how much BTC you need.
-This was for my sanity but you will not be able to get true 260% collateralisation utilization.
-No money will be lost through the imprecision, this just affects how close to 260% you get to.